akshayp7/playwright-typescript-playwright-test/README.md

 - Converts HTML Reports to Zip format which can shared across.
 - Extracts Text from PDF files.
 - Shows Page performance using Lighthouse Library.
+- Docker Image is created with node:20.5.1-bookworm-slim
+- Configured GitHub Actions to get triggered on pull/push actions

 ### Built With